 Pick out a backpack.

-Last year’s might still be in good shape – but then again, she might be over it (The Avengers are so two years ago).
+Last year’s might still be in good shape – but then again, she might be over it.
 Let kids know to use both straps vs. draping it over one shoulder, which is hard on the back.

 Get back to bed.